Justin-Insight/mymindteam.com/content/blog/importance-of-self-advocacy-for-people-with-learning-conditions.md

 ---
+_schema: default
-title: "Importance of Self-Advocacy for People with Learning Conditions"
+title: Importance of Self-Advocacy for People with Learning Conditions
+draft: false
+url:
 seo:
   page_title:
   meta_description:
   featured_image: /woman-at-computer-with-tacky-kids-learning-scene.jpg
-draft: false
+date: 2023-01-16T00:00:00Z
 author:
-date: 2023-01-16T00:00:00Z
 categories:
 ---
 Self-advocacy encourages you to speak up for your rights and remain confident in your school or workplace.

 Self-advocacy involves the following aspects: